Lex45x/ops-bro/docs/README.md

 Where the `listeners` is a collection of [Listeners](#listener) and `eventDispatchers` is a collection of [Event Dispathcer](#event-dispatchers).
 `config` is a json object that could hold [configuration](#config) values for the template.
 `version` used to maintain compatibility between OpsBro version and configuraiton file version.
+`$schema` is optional path to the configuration file schema of actual OpsBro version.
+Used to simplify working with JSON editors.

 Example below will describe an integraiton between Gitlab webhooks and Jira transitions.
-Original template could be found [HERE](../src/OpsBro.Api/g2j.json).
+Original template could be found [HERE](/templates/gitlab2jira.json).

 ## Recommended initial knowledge